- Home

 Upon successful completion of this program, a student should be able to:

 These outcomes ensure that graduates are well-equipped with the knowledge, skills, and ethical grounding necessary to lead in the dynamic fields of AI and Big Data.
-Graduate will be able to pursue careers such as:
+Graduates will be able to pursue careers such as:

 Accreditation and Recognition